-The unaudited pro forma condensed combined balance sheet as of June 30, 2020, gives effect to the acquisition of Ample as if it had occurred on June 30, 2020.
 The acquisition of Ample closed on July 7, 2020 and we exercised the Solo Option on July 31, 2020.

 The partial acquisition of Solo and the acquisition of Ample has been accounted for pursuant to Financial Accounting Standards Board Accounting Standards Codification ("ASC") 805, Business Combinations.
-The total estimated consideration to be transferred, calculated as described in Note 1 to these unaudited pro forma condensed combined financial statements, is allocated to the net tangible assets and intangible assets of Ample acquired in connection with the acquisition, based on their estimated fair values as of the date of the acquisition, and the excess is allocated to goodwill.
-Akerna has made a preliminary allocation of the estimated purchase price to the tangible and intangible assets acquired and liabilities assumed.
-The acquisition accounting is dependent upon certain valuations and other studies that have yet to progress to a stage where there is sufficient information for a definitive measurement.
-We have made significant assumptions and estimates in determining the preliminary estimated purchase price and the preliminary allocation of the estimated purchase price in the unaudited pro forma condensed combined financial statements.
-These preliminary estimates and assumptions are subject to change during the estimated purchase price allocation period (generally one year from the acquisition date) as we finalize the valuations of the net intangible assets.
-The final valuations of identifiable intangible assets, fixed assets and deferred revenue and associated tax effects may change significantly from our preliminary estimates.
-Differences between these preliminary estimates and the final acquisition accounting could have a material impact on the accompanying unaudited pro forma condensed combined financial statements and the combined company's future results of operations and financial position.
-Accordingly, the pro forma adjustments are preliminary and have been made solely for the purpose of providing unaudited pro forma condensed combined financial statements.
+We have made significant assumptions and estimates in determining the preliminary estimated purchase price and the preliminary allocation of the estimated purchase price in the unaudited pro forma condensed combined statements of operations Differences between these preliminary estimates and the final acquisition accounting could have a material impact on the accompanying unaudited pro forma condensed combined statements of operations and financial position.
+Accordingly, the pro forma adjustments are preliminary and have been made solely for the purpose of providing unaudited pro forma condensed combined statements of operations.

-The historical consolidated financial information has been adjusted in the unaudited pro forma condensed consolidated financial statements to give effect to pro forma events that are (1) directly attributable to the acquisition; (2) factually supportable; and (3) with respect to the unaudited pro forma condensed consolidated statements of operations, expected to have a continuing impact on the combined results.
+The historical consolidated financial information has been adjusted in the unaudited pro forma condensed consolidated statements of operations to give effect to pro forma events that are (1) directly attributable to the acquisition; (2) factually supportable; and (3) with respect to the unaudited pro forma condensed consolidated statements of operations, expected to have a continuing impact on the combined results.

-The unaudited pro forma condensed consolidated financial statements have been prepared by management for illustrative purposes only and are not necessarily indicative of the consolidated results of operations or financial position of Akerna that would have been reported had the Acquisitions been completed as of the dates presented and should not be taken as representative of the future consolidated results of operations or financial position of Akerna.
+The unaudited pro forma condensed consolidated statements of operations have been prepared by management for illustrative purposes only and are not necessarily indicative of the consolidated results of operations of Akerna that would have been reported had the Acquisitions been completed as of the dates presented and should not be taken as representative of the future consolidated results of operations of Akerna.
 The unaudited pro forma financial statements do not reflect any operating efficiencies and cost savings that Akerna may achieve, or any additional expenses that it may incur, with respect to the combined companies.

-The unaudited pro forma condensed combined financial statements, including the notes thereto should be read in conjunction with:
+The unaudited pro forma condensed combined statements of operations, including the notes thereto should be read in conjunction with:

-- The accompanying notes to the unaudited pro forma condensed combined financial statements; - Our audited consolidated financial statements and accompanying notes as of and for the years ended June 30, 2020 and 2019, included elsewhere in this prospectus; - Ample's unaudited condensed consolidated interim financial statements as of and for the six months ended June 30, 2020; - Ample's audited consolidated financial statements as of and for the year ended December 31, 2019 and 2018, and - Solo's audited financial statements as of and for the years ended December 31, 2019 and 2018.
+- The accompanying notes to the unaudited pro forma condensed combined statements of operations; - Our audited consolidated financial statements and accompanying notes as of and for the years ended June 30, 2020 and 2019, included elsewhere in this prospectus; - Ample's unaudited condensed consolidated interim financial statements as of and for the six months ended June 30, 2020; - Ample's audited consolidated financial statements as of and for the year ended December 31, 2019 and 2018, and - Solo's audited financial statements as of and for the years ended December 31, 2019 and 2018.